bar-assistant/docs/docs/setup/index.md

     $ sudo chown 33:33 my-bar-data
     ```

 First, create the `.env` file and `nginx.conf` files.
-The .env file will contain your environment variables.
+The .env file will contain your basic configuration variables.

 ```properties title=".env"
 # Your Meilisearch master key